cutthroat78/Leaving-Cert-Notes/subjects/biology/unit-3/excretion.md

 ---

-## ADH and the Control of Water Loss (OSmoregulation) by the Nephron
+## ADH and the Control of Water Loss (Osmoregulation) by the Nephron

 ADH = Anti-diuretic Hormone